Eligibility requirements to keep financial aid

 • The information provided on the FAFSA is accurate and complete

-• All aid funds will be used for direct and indirect educational expenses only.
+• All aid funds will only be used for direct and indirect educational expenses.

-• The Secretary of Education has the authority to verify information on the FAFSA with the Internal Revenue Service.
+• The Secretary of Education can verify information on the FAFSA with the Internal Revenue Service.

 Part-time students